-How about celebrating Halloween with a twist from Guinness cake to Aperol craisin cake for a change of flavour, uhm! boost your alcohol to a slightly brighter chocolate, rosemary and fig scary face rather than dull black Guinness and top of white frosting.
+Easter is coming up.
+Have a dessert to take to friends to celebrate Easter.
+This is a great cake to celebrate Easter with a twist from Guinness cake to Aperol craisin cake for a change of flavour, uhm! boost your alcohol to a slightly brighter chocolate, rosemary and fig scary face rather than dull black Guinness and top of white frosting.

 “Aperol is bitter orange-y taste”.
 You may omit craisin.
 Do taste batter and you might need to add more sugar.
 I had craisin to helps with a bit sweetness to the cake.
+Let’s be creative and bake!!!

 300 g brown sugar